ODE to $L^p$ norms: Introduction

-The `virtues and vices' of the norms about to be introduce are mirror images of the ones mentioned above.
-The ODE driven norms here, in comparison, will typically not be rearrangement invariant in the above sense, and in particular they do not reduce to the above Luxemburg type (e.g. an example after Proposition \ref{prop: upineq}, cf. example in \cite{talponen}).
+The `virtues and vices' of the norms about to be introduced are mirror images of the ones mentioned above.
+The ODE driven norms here, in comparison, will typically not be rearrangement invariant in the above sense, and in particular they do not reduce isometrically to the above Nakano norms (e.g. an example after Proposition \ref{prop: upineq}, cf. an example in \cite{talponen}).
 On the other hand, our norms will be `localized' in the sense that one can analyze the (infinitesimal) contribution of a single coordinate to the norm so far, a built-in feature of the construction.
 To make a point, it is possible to compute these norms by solving the defining ODE numerically for continuous functions $f$ and $p$.
-(It is, of course, also straightforward to compute the above infimum numerically, but we stress the fact that the methods needed to solve our first order ODE are linear in nature and elementary.)
+(It is, of course, also possible to compute the above infimum numerically, but we stress the fact that the methods needed to solve our first order ODE are linear in nature and elementary.)
 Thus, our approach to the definition of varying exponent $L^p$ space norms is rather inductive than global.

 Next we will discuss the motivating ideas behind the ODE driven norms.
 The author studied in \cite{talponen} varying exponent $\ell^{p(\cdot)}$ spaces formed in the following na\"ive fashion.
 As usual, we denote by $\X \oplus_p \Y$ the direct sum of Banach spaces $\X$ and $\Y$ with the norm given by